wso2/docs-ei/en/streaming-integrator/docs/admin/viewing-overall-statistics.md

 The **Aggregation Statistics** widget also provides a link to the **Siddhi Aggregation Statistics** dashboard where you can [view aggregation statistics](viewing-aggregation-statistics.md).

+**Purpose**

+To monitor the aggregations defined in your WSO2 Streaming Integrator deployment and assessing the extent to which each aggregation is used.

+!!! tip "Recommended action"

 ## Trigger Statistics

 ![Trigger Statistics](../images/viewing-overall-statistics/trigger-statistics.png)